QUICK ANSWER

 If a homestead owner dies leaving a surviving spouse or minor child, the property cannot be freely devised (willed) to anyone.
 The surviving spouse has a right to either a life estate in the property or an undivided one-half interest as a tenant in common.
 These protections exist to prevent a homeowner from willing the family home away from the surviving spouse or minor children.

-Exam trap: Students confuse the tax exemption amount ($50,000) with the constitutional protection (unlimited value).
-A $5 million home qualifies for the same constitutional protection against forced sale as a $200,000 home, but both receive only the $50,000 tax exemption.
-The tax benefit is capped.
-The creditor protection is not.
+Exam trap: Students confuse the tax exemption amount with the constitutional protection against forced sale.
+A $5 million home qualifies for the same constitutional protection against forced sale as a $200,000 home, but the tax benefit is capped by the homestead exemption rules.
+The creditor protection is not capped by value.

 Water rights are tested as vocabulary questions, but the exam does not simply ask for definitions.
 It describes a property and a body of water and expects you to apply the correct term.
 Students who memorize "riparian means water" without learning which type of water lose the point.